-How a Non-Smoker’s Unexpected Lung Cancer Diagnosis Taught Her About Strength
+What a Non-Smoker's Lung Cancer Diagnosis Taught Her

 Millie Torchia remembers that day in Summer 2017 clearly: It was the day she found out that the cough she couldn’t seem to kick wasn’t a symptom of pneumonia, but of stage IV lung cancer.
 The 43-year-old mother of three had never smoked and had rarely been sick beyond a cold.
 Upon hearing the diagnosis, she felt as if heat were rising through her body, and her world flipped upside-down.

 Torchia, a vice president in the financial industry, had no risk factors for lung cancer — and in addition to not smoking, she doesn’t drink, and she eats healthy foods.

 “If it can happen to me, it can happen to everyone,” she told HealthCentral.
 “Be really grateful for every day you have and appreciate it, because you just don’t know when things might change.”

 Torchia spoke with HealthCentral about her journey with cancer and becoming a lung cancer awareness advocate.
 She shares her story in part to remind people that anyone with lungs can get lung cancer, regardless of smoking status.

 HealthCentral (HC): As a non-smoker, did you ever consider the possibility that you could get lung cancer?